devosoft/Empirical/include/emp/prefab/README.md

 }
 ```

-Everything is done through an instance of `Base` but the real information is
-stored in the member `info`.
-Now suppose we want to create a component that
-has all the proprties of `Base` but has additional properties.
-So really we
-need a derived info object.
+Manipulating things like styling and adding event listeners happens through an instance of `Base` but the real information is stored in the member `info`.
+Now suppose we want to create a component that has all the proprties of `Base` but has additional properties.
+So really we need a derived info object.

 ```cpp
 namespace internal {